spectrocloud/librarium/docs/docs-content/legal-licenses/legal-licenses.md

 ---

-This sections contains legal information and acknowledgments for Palette and Palette VerteX.
+This section contains legal information and acknowledgments for Palette and Palette VerteX.
 If you have any questions or concerns, please contact us at [contact@spectrocloud.com](mailto:contact@spectrocloud.com).

 ## Resources